MRC-Epid-it24/intake24/docs/admin/system/job-types.md

 ## SurveySchemesSync

-`SurveySchemesSync` synchronizes existing survey scheme prompts with default values.
+`SurveySchemesSync` synchronizes existing survey schemes with default values.

 :::tip
-This needs to be run if prompt object structure changes, e.g. new non-optional properties are added, so all database records are synced to use same structure.
+This needs to be run if survey schemes structure changes, e.g. new non-optional properties are added, so all database records are synced to use same structure.
 :::

 ```json